Q: How is Midwives Advantage different than other billing services?

 Q: Why do some EOBs categorize birth as "surgery"?

 A: Insurance payers have a language that many common people don't understand.
 It is common for payers to describe prenatal care and vaginal delivery as "surgery".
 The definition of surgery is "the branch of health science that treats diseases, injuries, and deformities by manual or operative methods."
-Please give your patients advanced warning on this to avoid any confusion following billing.
+Please give your patients advanced warning on this to avoid any confusion regarding the documents they receive from the payer.

-Q: Why do the EOBs have a Texas address on them?
+Q: Why do EOBs have a different address on them than my normal place of business?

 Q: What about claiming income for taxes?

-A: The insurance companies send our corporate office a 1099 for all payments we receive and you will receive a 1099 for payments made to you.
+A: The insurance companies send our corporate office a 1099 for all payments we receive and providers receive a 1099 for payments made to them.
 Providers can access their payment history as well as 1099-MISC documents online through our payroll company.